National Development Bank (Poland)

-Bank Gospodarstwa Krajowego (BGK) is a Polish national development bank with headquarters in Warsaw, is a state-owned bank in Poland, operating under a dedicated bill of law.
+The National Development Bank (Polish: Bank Gospodarstwa Krajowego, BGK) is a Polish national development bank with headquarters in Warsaw, is a state-owned bank in Poland, operating under a dedicated bill of law.
 Its main tasks are: support and servicing of export transactions, issuing governmental guarantees, and support of housing.

 Founded in 1924 under an initiative of Minister of Treasury Władysław Grabski, its first president was a former Minister of Treasury, Jan Kanty Steczkowski.
 The bank was involved in Polish international trade, funding of numerous companies and of Polish Central Industrial Region.

-After the World War II its activity was gradually phased-out, reactivated starting in 1989.
+After the World War II its activity was gradually phased-out, until it was reactivated in 1989.

 Headquarters

 The bank's monumental modernistic headquarters was designed by Rudolf Świerczyński.
 Constructed in 1928–1931, it was recognized as a monument in 1965.